 Qualifying for Disability Benefits (SSDI) with Obesity in Pennsylvania

-Last week, our disability benefits attorneys launched the debut entry in a blog series about health conditions which can be considered for disability by the SSA (Social Security Administration).
+Last week, our Quakertown disability benefits lawyers launched the debut entry in a blog series about health conditions which can be considered for disability by the SSA (Social Security Administration).
 In our first entry, we examined cardiovascular problems, such as heart disease and irregular heartbeat.
 In this post, we’ll take a look at how the SSA evaluates obesity to answer the question: does obesity qualify me for disability benefits?

 Obesity Statistics in the United States

 Today, obesity is one of the most widespread health issues in the United States.
 The American Heart Association reports that as of 2013, about 155 million Americans aged 20 and older are classified as obese.
 According to the Centers for Disease Control and Prevention (CDC), approximately 35% of all adult Americans live with obesity.
 (By comparison, about 8% of Americans have diabetes.)

 As of 2012, the CDC reports that 29.1% of adults suffer from obesity in Pennsylvania.

 Obesity is determined by BMI (Body Mass Index), which measures the relationship between your height and weight.
 According to the CDC, a BMI of 30 or higher is classified as obese.

 How the SSA Evaluates Obesity for Disability Benefits

 The Social Security Administration maintains a Listing of Impairments which, as the name suggests, lists the impairments which may be considered for disability benefits.
 While there is no explicit listing for obesity in and of itself, obesity can lead to numerous health effects which can be considered for disability benefits.